pranavbond007/Ai.Interview/README.md

 ## 📋 Prerequisites

-Before setting up AI.Interview, ensure you have the following installed on your system:
+Before setting up MockMind, ensure you have the following installed on your system:

 ### 1. Git Installation
 **Windows:**